These Micro-Moments In Nature Are Your Ticket To A More Joyful Winter

 We can't be wowed by nature if our screens already have our full attention.
 Research confirms that using electronics in nature negates some of the mentally restorative benefits that the outdoors has to offer.
 Treat your next green excursion like a dinner date with a friend or partner: Put the phone away for the sake of being in the moment and enjoying the company.

 Popular nature therapies put a heavy emphasis on moving slowly and engaging all five senses.
 For example, shinrin-yoku (forest bathing) is the Japanese method of fully immersing oneself in a forest environment using a series of sensory "invitations."
-The practice has been shown to reduce stress and anxiety, as well as promote a stronger immune response and deeper sleep.
+The practice has been shown to reduce stress and anxiety2, as well as promote a stronger immune response3 and deeper sleep4.

 Those who don't have access to a sprawling forest can try these simple invitations on their next neighborhood walk.
 The slower you go, the more details you'll notice: